Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-analytics/analytics-event-reference.md

 * `forcekick` - sends all the hits in database.
 * `getqueuesize` - retrieves the current number of queued hits in the database.
 This is a paired event that is associated with a response callback.

-This event is generated by calling one fo the following Analytics APIs:
+This event is generated by calling one of the following Analytics APIs:

 * [sendQueuedHits](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/adobe-analytics/analytics-api-reference#sendqueuedhits)
 * [clearQueue](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/adobe-analytics/analytics-api-reference#clearqueue)